If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Courgettes are known for being one of the easiest vegetables to grow from seed.
 They just need some well-composted soil, sunshine, and plenty of space – and just one plant will produce an abundant crop.
 If you have two plants, you’ll have so many courgettes you’ll likely need to start sharing them with your neighbours!

-For best results, the RHS recommends that you sow your courgette seeds indoors in April or early-May, before planting them outside in early-summer.
-Or, if you’d like to sow them directly into the ground outside, try this once the soil has had a chance to warm up in late-May or early-June.
+For best results, the RHS recommends sowing your courgette seeds indoors in April or early May, before planting them outside in early summer.
+Or, if you’d like to sow them directly into the ground outside, try this once the soil has had a chance to warm up in late May or early June.

-If you’re planting in the soil, try to leave at least three feet between seeds so there’s room to grow.
-Courgettes love moisture, so be sure to water regularly.
+If you’re planting in soil, try to leave at least three feet between seeds so there’s room to grow.
+Courgettes love moisture, so be sure to water them regularly.

 If you end up with too many courgettes, just pick them when they’re really small.
-Baby courgettes are delicious in pasta and salads!
-The ‘Defender’ variety grows well in the UK and is great for small spaces, but you might want to grow a yellow crop like ‘Gold Rush’.
-Just make sure you don’t throw away the flowers, as they’re delicious stuffed and fried!
+Baby ones are delicious in pasta and salads.
+The ‘Defender’ variety grows well in the UK and is great for small spaces, but you might like a yellow crop like ‘Gold Rush’.
+Just make sure you don’t throw away the flowers, as they’re delicious stuffed and fried.

-For more details on growing your own courgettes, check out this RHS guide.
+For more details on growing courgettes, check out this RHS guide.

 5. Tomatoes